 Each expedition is limited to six anglers.
 On this stretch of the Zhupanova, rainbows crush skated mouse patterns and swung streamers on skin-tip lines.
 Almost all anglers—80 percent on average—land the largest rainbow of their lives during a week on the Zhupanova.

-There is a guide rotation system, so each group of two anglers spends two days with each guide.
-Two anglers per guide.
-The staff consists of one North American head guide and two Russian guides.
+This program employs a guide rotation system, so each group of two anglers spends two days with each guide.
+The staff consists of one Western Guide and two seasoned Russian guides.

 Zhupanova River Float Seasons:

-The Zhupanova float season runs from July through September.
+The Zhupanova float season runs from mid-July through September.

 July: This is the warmest month of the year in Kamchatka and typically has the most reliable weather, with daytime temperatures between 60 and 80 degrees.
 There are no salmon in the river at this time, but sea-run dolly varden do show up toward the end of the month.
 By the last week of July/early August, the famous "Super Kundzha," a sea-run char species found only in the Zhupanova River, begin to pour in from the sea.